-- Except in primarily pedestrian oriented areas where buildings would be located close to the sidewalk, two story structures are prohibited within the first 100 feet of any lot.
-It is important to maintain the scale and aesthetic character of the corridor.
-Multi-story structures set close to the corridor tend to disrupt the visual effect of the landscaping and other aesthetic treatments applied throughout the corridor. - All exterior surfaces of structures are limited to shall be 80% masonry material. brick or stone.
-Masonry includes brick, stone or tile, hand laid unit by unit; veneer simulations of the materials having the appearance of hand-laid units, when approved by the city; and stucco when applied in accordance with building code standards.
-Concrete block and stucco are prohibited.
-However, allowances may be made to permit the use of wood, glass, or other material, when that material completes the architectural theme of the structure.
-Use of these materials must be specifically approved. - The structure should include articulation in the walls and roof design.
-Single, uninterrupted surface-planes should not be permitted discouraged.
-The roof of the structure may be a flat roof construction, but must provide a variation of the roofline, which may include a pitched roof for architectural relief.
-All structures having 6000 square feet or less footprint shall be constructed with a pitched roof having a pitch not less than 2/12.
-Those having a footprint greater than 6000 square feet shall be constructed with either a pitched, parapet or mansard roof system, which shall be enclosed on all sides.
+- The structure should include articulation in the walls and roof design.
+Single, uninterrupted surface-planes should be discouraged.
+To the extent allowed by law, all structures having 6,000 square feet or less footprint shall be constructed with a pitched roof having a pitch not less than 2/12.
+To the extent allowed by law, those having a footprint greater than 6,000 square feet shall be constructed with either a pitched, parapet or mansard roof system, which shall be enclosed on all sides.
 Standing seam metal roofs shall be made of copper or shall have a factory-treated, nonmetallic, matte finish.
 Metal roofs with lapped-seam construction, bituminous built-up roofs, and flat membrane roofs that are visible shall be prohibited.
 Pitched roofs shall have roofing material of a lusterless neutral/earth tone or green color.
 Green colors shall be limited to dark forest greens, pale bluish-gray greens, slate greens and copper patina.
 Roof-mounted equipment otherwise visible from the same or adjacent property shall be screened from view.
 The screen shall be the color of the roof material or the wall material, whichever most effectively minimizes visibility from the ground. - Coordinated awnings, signage, window treatment, and/or other similar building components should be encouraged in order to establish a coordinated theme and project identity.
 Surface relief produced by changing the material and color of brick and stone can add to the appearance and create variations that may not be as pronounced as they actually are.